Tracking and Mapping in Medical Computer Vision: A Review

 \subsection{Introduction}

-In this section, we will detail datasets that have been released and are available for quantifiying tracking and mapping methods in MCV.
-As a sample, some of these datasets include labelled data for evaluating: image stitching, stereo, reconstruction, or tracking.
+In this section, we detail datasets that have been released and are available for quantifying tracking and mapping methods in MCV.
+As a sample, some of these datasets include labelled data for evaluating: image stitching, stereo estimation, reconstruction, or tracking.
 Datasets which are for segmentation or classification are excluded.
 Datasets which have been used for tracking but do not have labels will be mentioned in brief.

-We will begin in Section~\ref{sec:unlabelled} with a summary of datasets that do not have any ground truth which are primarily useful for training unsupervised methods.
+We begin in Section~\ref{sec:unlabelled} with a summary of datasets that do not have any ground truth which are primarily useful for training unsupervised methods.
 In Section~\ref{sec:pseudotruth}, we delve into datasets with algorithmically generated ground truth.
-The algorithmically generated datasets are in their own section because they depend on reconstruction accuracy of stereo algorithms or SfM, and are limited to be at best as good as the classical reconstruction methods.
-We will then follow with summarizing simulated ground truth datasets, generated via rendered 3D models, in Section~\ref{sec:simulated}, and physical phantoms, e.g., silicone tissue models, in Section~\ref{sec:phantoms}.
+The algorithmically generated datasets are in their own section because they depend on the reconstruction accuracy of stereo algorithms or SfM and are limited to be at best as good as the classical reconstruction methods used to create them.
+We then follow this up with summarizing simulated ground truth datasets, generated via rendered 3D models, in Section~\ref{sec:simulated}, and physical phantoms, e.g., silicone tissue models, in Section~\ref{sec:phantoms}.
 We finally close with ground truth that uses real tissue in Section~\ref{sec:realtissue}.
+By real tissue, we mean tissue from animal or human sources.
+We note that the truly ideal data would be both \invivo{}, and human.

-We separate these into these classes as different data types can be vulnerable to different biases.
-For example, simulation or phantom data might not carry over to real data.
+We separate the datasets into these classes as different data types can be vulnerable to different biases.
+For example, simulation or phantom data might not carry over to real tissue data.
 Alongside the sections, we have a table of datasets to reference in Table~\ref{tab:datasets}, and a figure showing their availability over time in Fig.~\ref{fig:datasethistogram}.
-This table should provide a means to get a high level summary of different algorithmic approaches and dataset generation.
+This table should provide a means to get a high-level summary of different algorithmic approaches and dataset generation.
 For our discussion on the datasets, please go to Section~\ref{sec:discussdata} near the end of this review.